Dopamine agonist: Side effects

 Between the two classes of dopamine agonists, ergolines tend to cause the most side effects due to their lack of specificity, targeting D_{1}, 5-HT and adrenergic receptors in addition to their intended D_{2} receptor target.
 In addition, the risk of side effects is much higher in the elderly than the general population.

 The most common adverse effects are constipation, nausea and headaches.
 Other serious side effects are hallucinations, peripheral edema, gastrointestinal ulcers, pulmonary fibrosis and psychosis.

 Dopamine agonists have been linked to cardiac problems, with side effects such as hypotension, myocardial infarction, congestive heart failure, cardiac fibrosis, pericardial effusion and tachycardia.
 A high risk for valvular heart disease has been established in association with ergot-derived agonists especially in elderly patients with hypertension.

 In some studies, almost 30% of patients are reported to have suffered from somnolence and sleep attacks when using dopamine agonists.
 Daytime sleepiness, insomnia and other sleep disturbances are also frequently associated with the use of these drugs.

-Impulse control disorder, which manifests in behaviors such as gambling, hypersexuality, compulsive shopping or binge eating, can be another serious adverse effect of dopamine agonists.
+Impulse control disorder, which manifests in behaviors such as gambling, hypersexuality, shopping addiction or binge eating, can be another serious adverse effect of dopamine agonists.

 After long-term use of dopamine agonists a withdrawal syndrome may occur when discontinuing the drug or reducing the dose.
 The following side effects are possible: anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalised pain and drug cravings.
 For some individuals, these withdrawal symptoms are short-lived, and they make a full recovery.
 For others, a protracted withdrawal syndrome may occur with symptoms persisting for months or years.